CoboGlobal/cobo-waas2-python-sdk/docs/TokenListingRequestSource.md

 # TokenListingRequestSource

-The source of the token listing request. - `API`: The request was created via the WaaS 2.0 API. - `Admin`: The request was created on Cobo Portal.
+Source of the token listing request

 ## Properties